langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/3-persistent-state.md

 We're using the `MessagesAnnotation` helper, which has a reducer that will append the new message to the graph's `messages` state.
 This way each time we invoke the chatbot it will get the new message and all the previous messages from this conversation thread.

-The `Runnable` now has access to a checkpointer to save progress as it executes the graph.
+The compiled graph now has access to a checkpointer to save progress as it executes the graph.
 To use it, we are providing a `thread_id` value when calling `.invoke()`.
 In a real application, you'd probably want to generate unique thread IDs using something like UUID or nanoid.
 For now, we're using a hardcoded value of "42".

 ## Step 3: Test the chatbot